NehKowp/spotifriendsbot/README.md

 # spotifriendsbot
 A discord bot to compare your music taste with your friend

-pip3 install discord // if you don't have
+pip install discord.py // if you don't have pip3 install requests

 put your discord bot token in the config.json